mlpce/tosbindl/README.md

 Cconin, Cconout, Cauxin, Cauxout, Cprnout, Crawio, Crawcin, Cnecin, Cconws, Cconrs, Cconis, Cconos, Cprnos, Cauxis, Cauxos.

+If there is a use case to send a lot of data through the character based output functions e.g. Cauxout, then it's worth checking if the throughput is limited by the interpreter execution speed.
+If it is then a utility function can be written to loop the output using native C code.

 ### Directory functions

 Dgetdrv, Dsetdrv, Dfree, Dcreate, Ddelete, Dsetpath, Dgetpath